Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 3mostly_rejected_vote: manual_review

 4no_valid_votes: manual_reviewUse a held-out fixture set before calling the strategy ready.
-The code below represents five sampled final actions returned for each fixture; the controller compares first-sample accuracy with five-sample voting accuracy.
+The fixture represents five sampled final actions returned for each case; the controller compares first-sample accuracy with five-sample voting accuracy.

 1from collections import Counter